lrkrol/Noctifer-Music/docs/README.md

 ## Limitations

 * A song can only be added once to a playlist.
 Adding it again will move it to the end of the list.
-* There is only one playlist, and no option to save/load playlists.
+* There is only one playlist, and no option to export/import playlists.
+(It is saved only in a cookie.)
 * It appears WEBM metadata is not read properly.
 * Not all colours are represented as variables yet.